February 21, 2018

 Level of Concern: Little to None

 The Plus-7 rule is meant to give us an amount of hypothetical game time similar to the amount of actual game time removed.
-The Elam Ending removes the game clock from the last 3:00 of an NBA game – 1/16 of the whole game – and seven represents approximately 1/16 of each team’s total scoring output in a typical NBA game.
-The Elam Ending removes the game clock from the last 4:00 of an NCAA game – 1/10 of the whole game – and seven represents approximately 1/10 of each team’s total scoring output in a typical NCAA game.
+The Elam Ending removes the game clock from the last 3:00 of an NBA game – one-16th of the whole game – and seven represents approximately one-16th of each team’s total scoring output in a typical NBA game.
+The Elam Ending removes the game clock from the last 4:00 of an NCAA game – one-tenth of the whole game – and seven represents approximately one-tenth of each team’s total scoring output in a typical NCAA game.

 I first considered the Plus-7 rule in 2007, but only began favoring this format in 2013.
 Before 2013, I favored formats that would be more adaptable to the scoring rate of the game at hand.
 Games that were especially high-scoring might call for more than seven points to be added to determine the target score; games that were especially low-scoring might call for fewer than seven points to be added to determine the target score.
 Even though this concept involved a relatively simple formula (I’m not even sure it qualifies as a formula – it only requires one number to be multiplied by another number), I ultimately came to favor an even simpler concept – a uniform number that would be applied in all games in a given league or event.